csc-training/summerschool/gpu/exercises/fundamentals/09-multi-gpu/01-ping-pong/README.md

 Finally the kernels are replaced by for loops and `target teams distribute parallel for` directives.
 ## Case 3 - SYCL  & USM
-When using gUSM with device pinned memory (`malloc_device()`) the SYCL code follows almost one-to-one the HIP code structure.
+When using USM with device pinned memory (`malloc_device()`) the SYCL code follows almost one-to-one the HIP code structure.
 Though there are a few difference to consider.
 All operations are subumitted to a queue which can be out-of-order (default) or in-order, memory allocations are always blocking, and the `.memcpy()` methods are always non-blocking.